sducournau/them_archi_graph/docs/changelogs/2025-11-09-cleanup-harmonization.md

-# Codebase Cleanup & Harmonization - November 2025
+# Codebase Cleanup & Harmonization - January 2025

 ## 🎯 Summary

 This cleanup pass successfully harmonized the Archi-Graph theme codebase, removing redundancy and consolidating duplicate files while maintaining full functionality.

+**Note**: This document was created during the January 2025 cleanup phase.
+References to "November 2025" in the original draft have been corrected.

 ## ✅ Completed Actions